qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

     to identify features from.
     If only a single feature is under the mouse, then the results are automatically displayed.

+* In the upper part, the information widget: when you identify a data in the map canvas, this is the place where the :guilabel:`Identify Results` dialog will list details about the clicked (or hovered over, depending on the tool in use) items.
+  Their formatting relies on the :ref:`selected view <identify_view>`.

+  The information displayed by the identify tool will depend on the type of layer you have selected, whether it is:

+  * a :ref:`vector layer <identify_features_vector>` (including vector tiles
+    or point cloud data),
+  * a :ref:`raster layer <raster_identify>`,
+  * a :ref:`mesh layer <exploring_mesh>`.

 .. _identify_toolbar:

-* In the upper part of the :guilabel:`Identify Results` dialog, a frame shows the :ref:`information <identified_information>` returned by features as a table, a graph or a tree, depending on the :ref:`selected view <identify_view>`.
-  When in a tree view, you have a handful of tools above the results:
+* When in a tree view, the upper part also displays a handful of tools above the results:

   * |formView| :sup:`Open Form` of the current feature
   * |expandTree| :sup:`Expand tree`